El Club · Poza de la Sal

 Museos, monumentos, parques y otros espacios del pueblo con ventajas para socios del Club.

-MuseoThe Aula Amigo Lobo is a museum or exhibition space located in Poza de la Sal, in the province of Burgos, Castilla y León, with coordinates 42.66711, -3.50149.
-It is dedicated to the Iberian wolf and the figure of Carlos Sanz, a popularizer and collaborator in the programs of Félix Rodríguez de la Fuente, which links it directly to the naturalist tradition of the town.
-Because of its content, it is better framed as a museum center for the interpretation of fauna and environmental education, rather than as a historical-artistic museum.
-The available information does not specify a date of foundation or a construction period, so it cannot be attributed a century of origin or a specific architectural style without risk of error.
-Its patrimonial interest is mainly didactic and ethnographic, as it reinforces the local identity of Poza de la Sal as a place associated with nature, scientific dissemination and the memory of Félix Rodríguez de la Fuente.
-The locality is also part of the historical landscape of the salt flats and the traditional center of the town, although this context corresponds to the environment of the resource and not to the classroom itself.
+MuseoThe Aula Amigo Lobo is a museum or educational exhibition space located in Poza de la Sal, in the province of Burgos, Castile and León, with coordinates 42.66711, -3.50149.
+It is dedicated to the Iberian wolf and to Carlos Sanz, a science communicator and contributor to Félix Rodríguez de la Fuente’s television programs, which links it directly to the town’s naturalist tradition.
+Given its content, it is best classified as a museum center focused on wildlife interpretation and environmental education, rather than as a historical-artistic museum.
+The available information does not specify a founding date or construction period, so it is not possible to attribute a specific century of origin or architectural style without risk of error.
+Its heritage value is primarily educational and ethnographic, as it reinforces Poza de la Sal’s local identity as a place associated with nature, scientific outreach, and the legacy of Félix Rodríguez de la Fuente.
+The town is also part of the historic landscape of the salt flats and the town’s traditional historic center, although this context pertains to the surrounding area rather than the classroom itself.

 Ver detalle →

-MuseoThe Centro de Interpretación de las Reales Salinas de Poza de la Sal is a museum dedicated to explaining the history, geology and traditional exploitation of the salt mines of this town in Burgos.
-It is located in Poza de la Sal, in the province of Burgos, and occupies the former Administration House of the Royal Salt Pans, at C/ El Depósito, s/n, near the salt works.
-The building was constructed from 1786, during the reign of Charles III, so it responds to the architecture of the century of the Enlightenment.
-Its installation as a museum center was opened to the public in July 2003, with the aim of disseminating the phenomenon of the salt diapir, the associated industrial heritage and the life of the last salt workers.
-The site preserves and enhances the value of an asset closely linked to the economic history of Poza de la Sal, whose development was marked for centuries by salt production.
-The salt works as a whole are also protected as a Historic Site, which reinforces the cultural interest of the resource.
-Its contents include educational resources such as models, reconstructions, explanatory panels and an interpretive classroom, designed to offer an informative visit about the salt exploitation system and the unique landscape of the diapir.
+MuseoThe Poza de la Sal Royal Salt Flats Interpretation Center is a museum dedicated to explaining the history, geology, and traditional operation of the salt flats in this town in the province of Burgos.
+It is located in Poza de la Sal, in the province of Burgos, and occupies the former Administration Building of the Royal Salt Flats, at C/ El Depósito, s/n, near the salt flats complex.
+Construction of the building began in 1786, during the reign of Charles III, and thus reflects the architectural style of the Age of Enlightenment.
+It opened to the public as a museum in July 2003, with the aim of raising awareness about the phenomenon of salt diapirs, the associated industrial heritage, and the lives of the last salt workers.
+The museum preserves and highlights a site closely linked to the economic history of Poza de la Sal, whose development was shaped for centuries by salt production.
+The saltworks complex is also protected as a Historic Site, which reinforces the cultural significance of the site.
+Its exhibits include educational resources such as models, reconstructions, explanatory panels, and an interpretive classroom, designed to offer an informative tour of the salt mining system and the unique landscape of the diapir.

 Ver detalle →Diapiro de Poza